PeiwenSun2000/SpaceVista/readme.md

 # Dataset Usages

+Please refer to the [dataset part](https://github.com/PeiwenSun2000/SpaceVista/tree/main/dataset).

 We provide the dataset in ShareGPT format, along with up to 32 extracted frames.

-You may download the orginal mp4 video from the source.
+You may download the original MP4 video from the source.

 # Model Gallery